paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

 Pub.
 L. 104–104, title V, § 561, Feb.
 8, 1996, 110 Stat.
 142, provided that: “(a) Three-Judge District Court Hearing.—Notwithstanding any other provision of law, any civil action challenging the constitutionality, on its face, of this title [see Short Title of 1996 Amendment note set out under [section 609 of this title](./chapter-005-wire-or-radio-communication.md#section-609)] or any amendment made by this title, or any provision thereof, shall be heard by a district court of 3 judges convened pursuant to the provisions of [section 2284 of title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section2284&num=0&edition=prelim), United States Code. “(b) Appellate Review.—Notwithstanding any other provision of law, an interlocutory or final judgment, decree, or order of the court of 3 judges in an action under subsection (a) holding this title or an amendment made by this title, or any provision thereof, unconstitutional shall be reviewable as a matter of right by direct appeal to the Supreme Court.
 Any such appeal shall be filed not more than 20 days after entry of such judgment, decree, or order.”

 #### Regulations; Disposition of Complaints Pending on December 8, 1983
 Pub.
 L. 98–214, § 8(c), (d), Dec.
 8, 1983, 97 Stat.
-1470, provided that: “(c) The Federal Communications Commission shall issue regulations pursuant to section 223(b)(2) of the Communications Act of 1934 (as added by subsection (a) of this section) [subsec. (b)(2) of this section] not later than one hundred and eighty days after the date of the enactment of this Act [Dec.
-8, 1983]. “(d) The Commission shall act on all complaints alleging violation of section 223 of the Communications Act of 1934 [this section] which are pending on the date of the enactment of this Act [Dec.
-8, 1983] within ninety days of such date of enactment.”
+1470, provided that the Federal Communications Commission (FCC) issue regulations pursuant to subsec. (b)(2) of this section not later than 180 days after Dec.
+8, 1983, and that the FCC was to act on all complaints alleging violation of this section pending on Dec.
+8, 1983, within 90 days of that date.

 <a id="section-224"></a>